 The USDA Department of Defense (DoD) Fresh Fruit and Vegetable Program (USDA DoD Fresh) allows schools to use USDA Foods entitlement dollars to buy fresh produce.
 USDA DoD Fresh operates through a partnership between the USDA and the DoD Defense Logistics Agency (DLA) and the State distributing agencies in each participating State.
-Either SDAs or their schools place orders directly through the Fresh

-Fruit and Vegetable Order Receipt System (FFAVORS) for various available, American-grown fresh produce.
-Sponsors can request their SDA to allocate a portion of their planned assistance level for DoD Fresh purchases.
-The Sponsor planned assistance level is drawn down as produce orders are delivered.
+Sponsors place orders directly through the Fresh Fruit and Vegetable Order Receipt System (FFAVORS) for various available, American-grown fresh produce.
+Sponsors can request their SDA to allocate a portion of their entitlement for DoD Fresh purchases.
+The sponsor's entitlement is drawn down as produce orders are delivered.

-Sponsors participating in the DoD Fresh program must complete the alternate value pass-through systems program agreement.
-A copy of this agreement is in the back of this procedure manual.
+Sponsors participating in the DoD Fresh program must complete the alternate value pass-through systems program agreement, which is included in the back of this procedure manual.